 ON (II) - This is the normal key position when driving.
 All features and accessories on the car are usable.
 Several of the lights on the instrument panel come on as a test when you turn the ignition switch from ACCESSORY to ON.
 START (III) - Use this position only to start the engine.
 The switch returns to ON (II) when you let go of the key.

-The engine will not start if the Immobilizer System does not recognize the key's coding (see page 66).
+The engine will not start if the Immobilizer System does not recognize the key's coding (see page 64 ).

-You will hear a reminder beeper if you leave the key in the ignition switch in the LOCK (0) or ACCESSORY (I) position and open the driver's door.
+You will hear a reminder beeper if you leave the key LOCK (0) or ACCESSORY (I) position and open the driver's door.
 Remove the key to turn off the beeper.